Skip to main content

 Minimum starting point for a test environment

-Use this to validate the workflow before committing to an always-on deployment.
+Use this to validate the workflow before committing to an always-on deployment; the extra headroom is for package builds, logs, Docker, gateway activity, provider tooling, and rollback files rather than PicoClaw alone.

 • 2 CPU cores